 Three Surprising Benefits of Making a Commitment

-A leader who’s reluctant to commitment respects the value of commitments.
+A leader who’s reluctant to commit respects the value of commitments.
 But remarkable success demands commitment.

 Reluctance to commit is natural.
 Refusal to commit is deadly.

 Leaders who excel make courageous commitments.
 Half-hearted commitment always disappoints.

 The courage to commit is the beginning of success.

 You can’t figure out how to do what you don’t want to do.